Pers8/obsidian-files/IB/English.md

 - Understand the genre and purpose of the text is crucial for the context

 2. Contextualize the text
-To contextualize the text epxlore the historoi
+To contextualize the text epxlore the historical, social and cultural context in which the text was created.
+Consider the time period, location andd relevznt ven

 ---